Overwhelmed by Choice (2/2): Prosumers and Green Energy

 Tackling Climate Change (1/2): Why Don’t We Act On Climate Issues?

-If we could make climate change seem more tangible, urgent, and salient in the minds of individuals, then people might be more motivated to change their current behaviour.
+If climate change was seen as more tangible and urgent then people might be more motivated to change their behaviour.

 How Barcelona Took City Streets Back From Cars